Mom’s Guide to Thanksgiving: Tips and Traditions

 Use your crock pot to make mashed potatoes to save room on your stovetop for other sides!
 Here is a tried and true recipe.
 Or make a batch of mashed potatoes earlier in the week and store them in a crock pot liner bag, sealed with a twist tie, in the refrigerator.
 On Thanksgiving day, pop the liner bag in the crock pot and heat them up on low while the other food cooks.
 Be sure to add a little extra liquid as they add moisture that will cook off.
 Stir often as they heat up.

 Tired of the traditional pumpkin pie?
-Try this popular Pumpkin Crunch Cake!
+Try this popular Pumpkin Crunch Cake

 This isn’t a recipe, but a fun tradition for kids is to add Baskin Robbins’ Iconic Turkey Cake.
-They also have a flavor of the month for November, Brie My Guest!

 What to do with all of the leftovers?
 Try this ultimate Thanksgiving Leftovers Hot Pocket recipe!